SanParraguez/chaitun-keras/README.md

-# chaitun-keras
+# Chaitun Keras
-Hyperparameter searcher for models created in keras
+Hyperparameter searcher for models created in keras.